leleliu008/ndk-pkg/README.md

 *   list the available packages

         ndk-pkg list available
+        ndk-pkg list available -q

 *   list the installed packages

         ndk-pkg list installed
+        ndk-pkg list installed -q

 *   list the outdated packages

         ndk-pkg list outdated
+        ndk-pkg list outdated -q

+*   is the specified package available ?

+        ndk-pkg is available curl

+*   is the specified package installed ?

+        ndk-pkg is installed curl

+*   is the specified package outdated

+        ndk-pkg is outdated curl

 *   list contents of a installed package directory in a tree-like format.